GioPalusa/adventurer3Cura/README.md

 Launch Cura and add the printer(s) by selecting from the menu "Preferences ==> Configure Cura... ==> Printers ==> Add ==> Add a non-networked printer" - scroll down to "Flashforge" and expand it.

 Happy slicing!

+# See Also

+* NOTE: The [Monoprice Voxel 3D](https://www.monoprice.com/product?p_id=33820) printer is a rebranded FlashForge Adventurer 3.